Planning to spend 10 days in Greece? Are you looking for the perfect 10-day Greece itinerary?

 Find more information about the Santorini Volcano and Thirassia Sunset Dinner Cruise.

-- Explore one of the many beaches: What’s a Greek vacation without an abundant amount of time spent lazing by the beach and enjoying the warmth of the sun as it engulfs you?
+- Explore one of the many beaches: What’s a Greek vacation without an abundant amount of time spent lazing by the beach and enjoying the sun’s warmth as it engulfs you?

 The Red Beach is not only one of the most famous beaches in Santorini but also one of the most beautiful, with a unique landscape of red and black volcanic rocks contrasting with the blue waters of the sea.
 It’s only minutes away from Akrotiri!